MaritimeAI/maritimeai/README.md

 # MaritimeAI collection

-This package contains some useful functions for satellite image processing.
+This package contains some useful computer vision functions (initially for satellite image processing).